jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

 ```
 LOG.debug("Found page key-value pairs: {}", () -> buildPageKeyValueLogString()); // good
 ```
-The `buildPageKeyValueLogString` method is deferred and only executed if needed by SLF4J.
+The `buildPageKeyValueLogString` method is deferred and only executed if needed, by SLF4J.

 **Rule name:**: AvoidUnconditionalBuiltLogStrings